 5 Best Sales Methodologies for SaaS

 There are hundreds of sales methodologies touted by sales experts.
+You've probably heard of a few like MEDDIC, Challenger, Consultative selling, and the like.
 While each probably has a time and place where they work, we’ll dive into the top sales methodologies and how they work in a SaaS environment.

 1. Customer-Centric Selling

 Customer-centric selling means putting your customers’ needs ahead of your own agenda.
 This model really works for SaaS because the sales team focuses on bringing in highly qualified customers that will see real results with your product.

 2. Challenger Sales